 - There is a $250 statement credit each year for eligible expenses at Hilton Resorts.
 Note: this benefit only works at properties designated as resorts, not all Hilton hotels.

 - The Aspire card provides a $250 annual airline fee credit.
-Beware that this benefit is hampered by the restriction puts on all of its cards where you have to choose one airline to use the credits and they will only reimburse for specific expenses.
-That is why I warn that this credit is not like cash.
+Beware that this benefit is hampered by the restriction AMEX puts on all of its cards where you have to choose one airline to use the credits and they will only reimburse for specific expenses.
+That is why I warn you that this credit is not like cash.

 - When booking a two-night stay or more at a Waldorf Astoria or Conrad hotel, you can receive a $100 on-property credit when booking through the Aspire card website link.

 - Cardholders get a Priority Pass Select membership good for club access for the member and 2 guests per visit.
 Like other AMEX cards, this benefit only is good for lounge visits and no longer includes benefits at other locations, such as restaurant credits.